 - Nextcloud chat - strictly speaking freemium, since to connect to more than a few users you'll probably need the premium version, but can do video.

-There are all sorts of cunning ways to combine these different tools and functions and add on extra features.
+There are all sorts of cunning ways to combine these different tools and functions and add on extra features to get rid of corporate cloud products.
 We can also host Wikis, GitLab, Moodle, PhpBB, even Joomla! and all sorts of other useful gadgets - if you have a particular requirement in mind or are interested to find out more, please get in touch.

 All our broadband and online services are operating normally, though you might hear the odd domestic sound in the background if you give us a ring!
 Stay Safe!